The Rattan Plant

 The Key Differences

 Since rattan is made of the fully harvested vine from the plant after treatment and painting, it retains the same of its source as a construction material.
 Cane is derived from the rattan vine by splitting it open, stripping it down and exposing the central fibre within.
 Unlike rattan, cane doesn’t need to be treated to be ready for use as a manufacturing material and is generally more durable than rattan.
+When bound tightly together, cane provides an unmatched level of strength, especially in relation to its remarkably low weight.
+By carefully measuring the perpendicular lengths to cane to be woven perpendicularly, the material can make a curved pattern which provides a unique element of roundness and curve to chairs, cabinet doors and other styles of furniture.
+For this reason, cane often proves to be the more popular, beneficial material for conservatory furniture.Wicker Confusion

 Another vine-derived definition which is thrown into the mix is wicker, which is also confused for cane and rattan frequently.
 Unlike other materials which are specifically drawn from certain species of plant, wicker can be made out of rattan, bamboo, reed and many more.
 The reason for this is it is a product defined by its method rather than its source.